ministryofjustice/itpolicycontent/content/security/framework/password-policy.md

 POL.TCP.046 | All supplier or vendor supplied passwords **must be** changed before live operation.
 POL.TCP.047 | All ICT systems **must have** a process to change any passwords which might have been compromised.

-Though passwords are the primary method of User authentication, other technologies for User identification and authentication, such as biometrics and hardware tokens should be considered where appropriate.
+Consider whether existing authentication systems are suitable for reuse in a new system.
+Avoid creating new authentication systems.
+Passwords are the usual method of user authentication, but other mechanisms are preferable if they reduce the need for the user to remember something.

+Examples of these other mechanisms include:

+- biometrics
+- tokens
+- certificate-based authentication

 <table border='1'>
 <tr>